-We made this door for people who wanted a lot of natural light and a view of what’s outside.
+We made this glass front door for people who wanted a lot of natural light and a view of what’s outside.
 It features three insulated glass panels separated by solid wood planks, and planks surrounding the panels.
 Sometimes it’s best to keep things simple, so that the quality of the materials can shine through.
 That’s what we did with this door design.

 Our doors are made from premium materials from start to finish.
 We use insulated glass, available either in etched or clear, so you can choose how private you want the door to be.
 Choose from twenty different wood species, ranging from traditional (like European Beech) to exotic (like Bubinga).
 Our exterior doors come with an exclusive white oak threshold and 100% silicone Swiss door sweep, a combination that prevents water damage to the jamb.
 And we offer the door jamb in the same wood species as the door, for a luxe final look.
 Because we believe a thing that’s worth doing is worth doing right.